ubc-library-rc/rdm/content/05-2_Advanced_Deposit.md

 # File Size

-Borealis is not intended to handle Big Data.
+Borealis is not intended to handle very large datasets.
 Current file size limits are:
 - For upload: **5GB** per file (up to 1,000 files).
 If you are depositing files larger than 5GB, *double-zip* your directory.
 - For tabular normalization: **500MB** per file.
 Tabular files over this size will remain in their original format, e.g. Excel.

-While there is no cap on the overall number of files that you can upload, if your data exceeds 10 Gb, please contact `research.data@ubc.ca` to discuss the best repository options, as we have other solutions (e.g. FRDR).
+While there is no cap on the overall number of files that you can upload, if your individual data files exceed 10GB, please contact `research.data@ubc.ca` to discuss the best repository options, as we have other solutions (e.g. [FRDR](https://www.frdr-dfdr.ca/)).
 {: .note}

 <br>